mhagnumdw/rewrite-format-sql/CONTRIBUTING.md

 ./mvnw -V install
 ```

-> The artifact is installed in `~/.m2` with the GAV: `io.github.mhagnumdw:rewrite-format-sql:XXX-SNAPSHOT`
+> The artifact is installed in `~/.m2` with the GAV: `io.github.mhagnumdw:rewrite-format-sql:X.X.X-SNAPSHOT`

 To run automated tests: